CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"How many of them who came into the world at the same time when I did, are already gone out of it?
-LII." - Marcus Aurelius</p>
+<p>"A multitude of books only gets in one's way.
+So if you are unable to read all the books in your possession, you have enough when you have all the books you are able to read." - Seneca</p>
 <!-- STOIC_QUOTE_END -->